ashkanmy/Remote-Sensing/README.md

 Our area of interest is the Kakadu National Park [1], located on north side of Australia.
 We proceed to visualize few elements from OLCI at level-2.

 ### Visualisation of OTCI index

+The OTCI index measures the photosynthetic activity of plants and is sensitive to vegetation stress, health, and growth stages.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/19730bf9-86d7-4901-ad05-2582886ca06f" width="350" height="350">
   <img src="https://github.com/user-attachments/assets/f30d081d-2d3f-457e-b587-9c44841a7be2" width="350" height="350">
 </p>
 (Left) The OTCI band.
-(Right) The labeled OTCI band with red, light blue and dark blue color coded areas to represent the failed to measured ozone areas, the clouds and the ocean.
+(Right) The labeled OTCI band with red, light blue and dark blue color coded areas to represent the failed to measured areas, the clouds and the ocean.

 ## Visualisation of WVI index

+The Water Vapour Index (WVI) is a useful remote sensing index that helps in assessing moisture content in vegetation environment.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/10f8889b-680f-4a75-8a3c-07bd7045a88a" width="320" height="320">
   <img src="https://github.com/user-attachments/assets/56b9332b-4947-49ab-b972-a66c3d9765d0" width="320" height="320">